shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step6.md

     ![log6](logsparsing/assets/log6.png)

 4. Test out changing the number of spaces in the log sample.
-You'll see that the changing the spaces in the log where `\s+` is in the rule does not affect the rule match.
+You'll see that changing the spaces in the log where `\s+` is in the rule does not affect the rule match.